NewAlexandria/leadership_readme/questions-and-answers/eng-leadership-questions-answers.md

 ### How do you scale organizations?

-I think the core of this is to form a deep understanding of individuals, work with their strengths, assess needs, timelines to close gaps.
+I think the core of this is to form a deep understanding of individuals, really listen to them, work with their strengths, assess needs, timelines to close gaps.
 I am very mindful in how I apply these to successfully to develop diverse high-performing teams.
 I have cultivated lifelong-learning environments, that maintain a collegiate energy for people in all career stages.

 At Medidata Solutions, I lead a cornerstone reinvention of the app patterns and agile practices for products within our vertical.
 This was made a template for other teams in the US and UK.
 From that, I became a lead role for 2 guilds (cross-team practice groups), participation in a third, and a central roll in the development and roll-out of the new corporate intranet for all 1300 staff.